 If you have a case, our Camp Lejeune attorneys can handle every step of the legal process for you, so you can focus on your health and recovery.

-- We’ll Collect Evidence: Medical records, expert testimony, and proof of your time spent at Camp Lejeune will all be gathered to build your case.
+- Collecting the Evidence: We’ll gather medical records, expert testimony, and proof of your time spent at Camp Lejeune to verify your injury and establish the damages in your case.

-- We’ll Negotiate a Settlement: Our experienced attorneys can work with the defendant to negotiate a Camp Lejeune settlement amount that accounts for medical bills, pain and suffering, and more.
+- Negotiating a Camp Lejeune Settlement: Our experienced attorneys can work to negotiate a Camp Lejeune settlement amount that accounts for medical bills, pain and suffering, and more.

-- We Can Present Your Case in Court: If your case doesn’t settle, we’re prepared to go to trial and fight for a verdict on your behalf.
+- Presenting Your Case in Court: If your case doesn’t settle, we’re prepared to go to trial and fight for a verdict on your behalf.

 Does Filing a Camp Lejeune Lawsuit Affect My VA Benefits?